jeffreytse/jekyll-jeffreytse-blog/_posts/2021-02-08-the-morphology-of-english-words.md

     ultimately from Latin `-ata`, `fem`.
 - `ase`: noun, used in naming enzymes, from ending of diastase (biochemistry). (e.g. transcriptase)
 - `age`: noun, the same as `ic` (e.g. formage)
+  - Word-forming element in nouns of act, process, function, condition, from
   - From Old French and French `-age`, from Late Latin -aticum "belonging to, related to," originally neuter adjectival suffix
 - `an`: noun or adjective